FrancoCaredda/red_black_tree/README.md

 ## Algorithms
 The red-black tree ensures that all the main operations such as: insertion, deletion and searching are perfomed with O(log n) complexity.
 To make this possible, after each insertion or deletion the tree has to be checked on violations and in case they are present, the tree has to be rebalanced.
 The red-black tree is a superset of the AVL-tree which means that the balancing is performed by the rotation operations.
 The red-black tree also provides a new operation called recoloring.
-Each node is either red or white and there are some related properties.
+Each node is either red or black and there are some related properties.

 Properties of the red-black tree:
 1. Each node is either black or red;